borg286/sevtech2/README.md

 * Make a mob grinder by placing a spider + ocelot totem, 1 layer for you to walk, then a wall of fence, with punji sticks the next layer out.
 The spider totem lets you climb up the walls of your tower![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_1.png)

 * Punji sticks (sugar cane) make effective mob killer.
-They can be placed on the sides of blocks to prevent spiders from climbing over
+They can be placed on the sides of blocks to prevent spiders from climbing over, as [well as hoppers](https://i.imgur.com/VP5pTO9.png) to automate collection

-    * TODO: see if punji sticks can be placed in hoppers.

-    * If so, how to deal with damaged items.
+    * TODO: how to deal with damaged items.

 * If breeding a bunch of animals for pelts isn't your thing you can AFK and Farm for quite a bit of zombie flesh, melt it down to blood (16 flesh per block) and get some slime boots.